OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

 *   Payment Terms: These additional terms apply to all payments made on or through Facebook, unless it is stated that other terms apply.
 *   Platform Page: This page helps you better understand what happens when you add a third-party application or use Facebook Connect, including how they may access and use your data.
 *   Facebook Platform Policies: These guidelines outline the policies that apply to applications, including Connect sites.
-*   Advertising Guidelines: These guidelines outline the policies that apply to advertisements placed on Facebook.
+*   Advertising Policies: These guidelines outline the policies that apply to advertisements placed on Facebook.
 *   Self-Serve Ad Terms: These terms apply when you use the Self-Serve Ad Interfaces to create, submit, or deliver any advertising or other commercial or sponsored activity or content.
 *   Promotions Guidelines: These guidelines outline the policies that apply if you offer contests, sweepstakes, and other types of promotions on Facebook.
 *   Facebook Brand Resources: These guidelines outline the policies that apply to use of Facebook trademarks, logos and screenshots.